Yankton Sioux Tribe: Reservation

 The tribe's reservation is the Yankton Indian Reservation, established in 1853 in Charles Mix County, South Dakota.
 The tribe has a land base of 36741 acre.
 Most of the tribe moved onto the reservation in the 1860s.

 The Yankton treaty of 1858 created a Yankton Sioux Reservation one mile square at the Pipestone quarry in Minnesota.
-The Yankton people are credited with protecting the quarry from white settlement and the creation of the Pipestone National Monument that now exists where the reservation once was.
+The Yankton Dakota are credited with protecting the quarry from white settlement and the creation of the Pipestone National Monument that now exists where the reservation once was.

 Economic development

 The tribe owns and operates the Fort Randall Casino and Hotel in Pickstown, South Dakota, and Lucky Lounge and Four Directions Restaurant.

 Other major employers include Indian Health Services, the tribe itself, Bureau of Indian Affairs, and Marty Indian School.